 - A separate page on this website provides links to examples of how the green infrastructure concept has been applied to particular areas of land and individual settlements.

-- The Parliamentary Office of Science and Technology has published a briefing note on urban green infrastructure.
+- The Parliamentary Office of Science and Technology (Westminster) has published a briefing note on urban green infrastructure.
 It covers a variety of topics including the environmental, health and economic benefits of green infrastructure, challenges to its delivery and sources of funding.

 - Forest Research has produced a synthesis of the evidence on the positive benefits which green infrastructure brings to society.

 - The European Commission has published Building a Green Infrastructure for Europe.
 This describes various European green infrastructure initiatives and their relationship with nature conservation sites.